Third EvalYouth Virtual Conference

 The conference will be in English, but there will be real-time translation in Spanish, Russian and French.

-The conference will be 4 hours and 30 minutes long and will be divided into five segments:
+The conference will be 4 hours long and will be divided into four segments:

 Segment 1 speakers include:

 Sofía Estévez is co-chair of EvalYouth's Task Force 3, which is in charge of organizing conferences for young and emerging evaluators.
-In addition, Sofía is part of EvalYouth LAC and co-founded and is member of the advisory board of EvalYouth Argentina, which aims to build the capacities of young and emerging evaluators in Argentina.
 Sofía is a Political Scientist (Universidad de San Andrés, Argentina) with an MSc in Social Research Methods and Statistics (University of Manchester, United Kingdom) and a candidate towards a Masters in Public Policy (Universidad Torcuato diTella, Argentina).
-She currently works in the School of Education at the University of Manchester as a research assistant.
-Sofía previously worked as a research analyst at the Monitoring and Evaluation Program at CIPPEC, a leading Argentinean think tank.
+She has experience in social research, public policy research, and M&E.

 Segment 2 speakers include: